Agniva-c11/TalkBot-Mark-2-Multilingual-Chatbot-/README.md

-# 🗣️ talkBot — Multilingual Chatbot using NLP & Streamlit
+# 🗣️ TalkBot Mark-2 — Multilingual Chatbot using NLP & Streamlit

 This project is a **language-aware chatbot** that allows users to interact in **any language** and receive responses in the **same language**.
 It uses **machine learning-based intent classification** along with **language detection and translation** to support multilingual communication through a clean and interactive **Streamlit** web interface.